moonshinelabs-ai/moonshine-remote-sensing/docs/source/index.md

 # Moonshine

-**Moonshine** is a Python library that makes it easy for remote sensing researchers, professionals, and enthusists to develop ML models on their data.
+**Moonshine** is a Python library that makes it easy for remote sensing researchers, professionals, and enthusiasts to develop ML models on their data.
 It provides [pre-trained models](getting_started/models.md) across a variety of [datasets](https://moonshineai.readthedocs.io/en/latest/getting_started/preprocessing.html#dataset) and architectures, allowing you to reduce your labeling costs and compute requirements